-A mid fade haircut is a type of fade cut that starts at a level between the temples and the ears.
+A mid fade haircut men desire is a type of fade cut that starts at a level between your temples and your ears.
 Starting the fade halfway down gives you the benefits of length and contrast simultaneously, allowing for the perfect balance in any cut.

 Everyday styling’s a breeze when you’ve got a fade like this paired with a long-top-short-sides haircut.
-There’d be no problem if you decide on showing off a quiff, a pompadour, a brush-back, and even a simple side part or an edgy undercut.
+There’d be no problem if you show off a quiff, a pompadour, a brush-back, and even a simple side part or an edgy undercut.

 If you’re the type who digs short haircuts, the middle fade is still your prime choice.
 Believe it when you see Will Smith, Jake Gyllenhaal, Justin Bieber, and Tom Hardy’s signature looks matched with this fitting fade!

 Whether you decide to keep volume, texture, or neatness for your mane – this fade always manifests how versatile it can be.
-With regular barber visits and trims, it’s candidly easy to maintain your desired side and back faded lengths.
+Regular barber visits and trims make it easy to maintain your desired side and back faded lengths.

 Before your next hair appointment, check out these photos of popular mid fade haircuts for men!

 #1: Pushed Forward Long Top with a Mid Fade Shave